janv/rest_in_place/README.markdown

           eMail: <span class="rest_in_place" data-attribute="email"><%= @user.email %></span>
         </div>

--   You can completely omit the url, to use the current document's url.
+-   You can completely omit the url to use the current document's url.
     With proper RESTful controllers this should always work, the explicit url-attribute is for cases when you want to edit a resource that is displayed as part of a non-RESTful webpage.